Free Puppy and Kitten Checks

 Rabbits which include calicivirus.

 Our Vets perform a full health check during all consultations.
 If you have any concerns regarding your pets health you should call the clinic.
 Our Vets commonly see pets for concerns with ear infections, eye issues, vomiting and diarrhoea, lameness exams for young limping animals and older arthritic animals, skin rashes and scratching, lumps and bumps and all other health issues which may arise in your pet.
+We can provide the best and most comprehensive advice for your pets health and wellbeing.

 - Intestinal worming – treatment requires an oral tablet which kills any worms in the intestinal tract.